 The Consequences of COVID-19

 Newly release data from a variety of sources shows that net effect on eCommerce overall was initially a negative one, but since then it has been a case of retail adaptation, with some brands and categories doing well and others not so much.

-Clearly the overall effect on retail sector thus far, as a whole has been a negative one, and many eCommerce brands have suffered, – impacted hugely by unexpected changes in shopping habits and consumer spending, while those already selling items in demand have done well, but for others it really has become a case of adapt or die scenario.
+Clearly, the overall effect on retail sector in 2020, was a negative one, and many eCommerce brands have suffered, – impacted hugely by unexpected changes in shopping habits and consumer spending, while those already selling items in demand have done well, but for others it really has become a case of adapt or die scenario.

 The winners, are the brands that undergo rapid digital transformation.
 The losers, brands that are unable to change or unwilling to do so.

 Before the Crisis – Hubspot Insights.